alttch/bma-info/eva4/include/pubsub.rst

 * $.name - block field "name"

+* $.name.value - block field "name", subfield "value"

-. $.name[0] - first element if block field "name" if the field is an array
+* $.name[0] - the first element of block field "name" if the field is an array

+Array ranges are not supported.
+If a payload or its part is created as an array and no elements are set before an index, their values are set to *null*.

+Payloads can be packed/unpacked as JSON (*json*), `MessagePack
+<https://msgpack.org/>`_ (*msgpack*) or as-is for strings/numbers (*no*, the
+default one).

+See all the available parameters in the deployment template comments.

 Input
 ~~~~~